ajitagupta/bridgingthesoftskillsgap/README.md

 # bridgingthesoftskillsgap

-Certain people are acutely smart in their work.
-Others have an edge on the social side.
-However, in order to be truly successful it necessitates one to blend in one well with the other.
+Certain people are acutely smart in their work (technical, *hard skills*).
+Others have an edge on the social side (non-technical, *soft skills*).
+When employees have significant gaps in their soft skills there are significant negative consequences (e.g. good hires are overlooked, people become distracted, customer service suffers, conflicts occur more frequently, unnecessary costs arise).
+In order to be truly successful it necessitates one to blend in one well with the other.
 Thence, I have created a compendium of guidelines to follow in order to communicate and connect better.

 The title of this post is eponymous to a great [book](https://www.amazon.com/Bridging-Soft-Skills-Gap-Missing/dp/1118725646/ref=sr_1_1?crid=2IX0QI0ATUVKX&dchild=1&keywords=bridging+the+soft+skills+gap&qid=1593540443&s=books&sprefix=bridging+the+soft%2Caps%2C256&sr=1-1) by management coach and trainer Bruce Tulgan, on which this post is based.
 Further, ideas mentioned have been adopted from the bestseller in Software Engineering [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X/ref=sr_1_2?crid=6GKZD0PUB6QK&dchild=1&keywords=pragmatic+programmer&qid=1593635880&s=books&sprefix=pragmatic%2Caps%2C252&sr=1-2).